 A number of persons, including Joseph Rice of Josephine County Liberty Watch (formerly of Oath Keepers), have frightened many residents of Josephine County by alleging extreme levels of arsenic in the waterways threatening their drinking and irrigation water.
 The removal of the Fielder Dam on Evans Creek drained a long-standing pond behind it, leaving behind the sediment deposits.
 Rice's alarming call for a "toxic spill response team" was accompanied by pictures of dead fish and brown stains on the surface of a puddle, none of which were a result of toxins.
 (Oath Keepers Josephine County News Page archived 2015-11-24 *) These 'trash' fish, an invasive species who lived their entire lives among the supposedly toxic sediments, died from a simple lack of water when the dam was removed.
 The brown stain is the result of a common iron-eating bacterium.

 The Alleged Threat

 Arsenic and other toxins were alleged to be a danger to the water downstream.
 Joseph Rice and associates claimed that tests indicated toxic levels thousands of times higher than the EPA safety limit.
 In response to the allegedly urgent crisis and frightened calls from community members, the County granted a politically well-connected company, belonging to one of Rice's associates, a multi-year contract to perform environmental studies in the area.
 The first year of the contract would cost the taxpayers of Josephine County, Oregon over $135,000 for testing of locations only twice a year, with a total contract value of over $600,000.

 Citizens noticing the extreme claims became concerned about the validity of the test results.
 Their own testing of the water, including at the alleged source of contamination, only cost $39.00 per sample.
-This verifiable testing has revealed a level of arsenic classed as "Non Detectable", or less than 1 part per billion.
-This is well below EPA safety limits.
+This verifiable testing has revealed a level of arsenic classed as "Non Detectable", or less than 1 part per billion, well below EPA safety limits.
 These follow-up tests were performed through the most accredited lab in Southern Oregon, Neilson Research Corporation.
 Further testing by the Grants Pass water treatment facility confirmed the absence of an arsenic threat.